MicrosoftDocs/power-automate-docs/articles/ui-flows/setup.md

 - A supported keyboard attached.

+>[!IMPORTANT]
+>You must have the latest versions of each component to record, test, or run UI flows.

 ## Limitations

-You must have the latest versions of each component to record, test, or run UI flows.

 The following are not supported:
 - Windows 10 Home installations are not supported.